 7 Restaurants for Rehearsal Dinners in Wine Country

-The wedding ceremony usually takes the spotlight, but as any betrothed couple knows, the rehearsal dinner is where it first begins to shine.
-That can mean two opportunities for splendor, actually, with Sonoma County restaurants ready to make that first-time official gathering of friends and family nearly as remarkable as the big day.
+The wedding ceremony usually takes the spotlight, but as any engaged couple knows, the rehearsal dinner is where it first begins to shine.
+Sonoma County restaurants are ready to make that first official gathering of friends and family nearly as remarkable as the big day.

 At the Vintners Resort in Santa Rosa, guests are welcomed by a stunning, 35-foot tall, European-style structure of natural stone, set in a fountain courtyard framed by manicured gardens and flowers.
 There are other beautiful venues on the sprawling property, too, such as a vineyard gazebo, the John Ash & Co. restaurant, River Vine restaurant, and intimate courtyard or terrace spaces.
 Any or all make a memorable rehearsal dinner space, for small groups, meetings with up to 300, and receptions for up to 500 guests.

 With the opening of the new patio in 2014, parties can be as glamorous as anyone could dream, sparked with elaborate décor like the circular floor done in a swirl of Italian black-and-white-checkerboard marble.
-The space includes a brand new garden, outdoor bar, and separate restroom building, and plenty of room for dancing, live music, and picture perfect Wine Country photo backdrops.
+The space at Catelli's includes a garden, outdoor bar, and separate restroom building, and plenty of room for dancing, live music, and picture-perfect Wine Country photo backdrops.

 Located in a historic stone building tucked away about a block north of the Sonoma Plaza, this romantic Italian "country inn" style restaurant features glass-walled dining rooms overlooking a lovely Italian garden with reflection pool, a Tuscan-style pergola, a dancing terrace, an outdoor stone fireplace, and a private bar.
 A perfect setting for groups from 20 to 150.